comet-cc/GuaranTEE/README.md

 lkvm run --help
 ```
 ### 7 Inference
-#### a) Prepare realm for infernce
+#### a) Prepare realm for inference
-Use “root” as both username and password to get into realm’s user space.
+Use “root” as both username and password to get into the realm’s user space.
 Then, execute the following command:
 ```
 ./start_inference_service.sh
 ```
-This command execute a binary file named realm_inference.
-This binary look at signalling.txt in the shared folder with hypervisor for input (image) address.
-When new image address is written, the binary feeds it into the model.
+This command executes a binary file named `realm_inference`.
+This binary looks at `signalling.txt` in the shared folder with the hypervisor for the input (image) path.
+When a new image path is written, the binary feeds it into the model.
 The model itself is in tensorflow lite format (.tflite) which is stored in the realm file system.

 #### b) Send inputs to the realm
 To start to write new addresses into signalling.txt, you need to detach form the realm by Ctrl + a + d, then execute the follwing command:
 ```